| Description:

 Dear Sir:

-your concerns the Carrier will not run reduced crews even when
+This is to confirm our discussions with respect toyour concerns the Carrier will not run reduced crews even when

 the Crew Consist Modification Agreement allows the use of